iamalion/super-galactic-age-calc/README.md

 * CSS

 ## Description
 This project was for week 5 at Epicodus to demonstrate proficiency in TDD and Environments in JavaScript.
-Link to gh-page here: https://iamalion.github.io/super-galactic-age-calc/

 ## Setup/Installation Requirements

 * Clone the GitHub repository
 * Open in VS Code
 * From the root directory, run _npm install_ in the terminal to load necessary plugins and dependencies
-* Run _npm run start_ in the terminal to
+* Run _npm run start_ in the terminal

 ## Known Bugs

-* None at this time
+* UI Logic does not yet work

 ## License
+MIT License

+Copyright (c) June 2023 [Lindsay Warr Contact me at iamalion@gmail.com with any questions, comments, or suggestions